ConSol/sakuli/README.md

 [First steps (Windows 7)](./docs/firststeps-windows.md) - Hot to set up the Sakuli example check on Windows 7

-[First steos (Ubuntu)](./docs/firststeps-ubuntu.md) - How to set up the Sakuli example check on Ubuntu Desktop 14.04 LTS
+[First steps (Ubuntu)](./docs/firststeps-ubuntu.md) - How to set up the Sakuli example check on Ubuntu Desktop 14.04 LTS

 **OMD**